-Mr. Tomkinson and Mr. Ashmore entered into new employment agreements effective as of June 1, 2009, which expire on December 31, 2012, unless terminated earlier, and may be extended by mutual written agreement of the officer and the Company.
+In May 2013, each of Mr. Tomkinson and Mr. Ashmore entered into new employment agreements with the Company effective as of January 1, 2013.
+The agreements continue through December 31, 2015, unless terminated earlier, and may be extended by mutual written agreement.